MaxwellYan95/CS336_Extra_Credit/README.md

 # Troubleshoot Note
 If you have a port number ERROR, type these commands: "sudo lsof -i :5000" and "kill -9 YOUR_PID"

+# Transcript of GEMINI Chats
+1) I want a Python program to be displayed on a working front end.
+Right now, I’m using React as my frontend.
+My Python program is a LLM that takes a regular sentence, converts that sentence into an SQL query, extracts data from an SQL database, and then returns back a series that represents a table that came from the SQL query.
+In the frontend, I want a textbox that the user can use to enter the input.
+Additionally, I want an interactive table that displays the final result.
+Show me all of the files that I need.

+2) I want to create a separate login page.
+This page will have 2 text boxes which will fill in the values for ILAB_PASS and ILAB_USER from database.py.
+Give me the typescript code to achieve that.

+3) I realized that sometimes the table display would have too many columns which would make the table super horizontally wide.
+I want to have a scrollbar.
+I want the scrollbar to be located on top of the table.
+Additionally, I want a vertical scrollbar because the table would sometimes have a lot of rows.